oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/monitoring-kubernetes/MonitoringWithPrometheusLab.md

 ![prometheus-list-stock-timer-quantile-graph](images/prometheus-list-stock-timer-quantile-graph.png)

-It's not possible to show in a static window but as you move your mouse over the legend the selected data is highlighted, and if you click on a line in the legend only that data is displayed.
+It's not possible to show in a static screen grab but in your browser as you move your mouse over the legend the selected data is highlighted, and if you click on a line in the legend only that data is displayed.

 Prometheus has a number of mathematical functions we can apply to the graphs it produces, these are perhaps not so much use if there's only a single pod servicing requests, but if there are multiple pods all generating the same statistics (perhaps because of a replica set providing multiple pods to a service for horizontal scaling) then when you gather information such as call rates (the  `application_listAllStockMeter_one_min_rate_per_second` metric) instead of just generating and displaying the data per pod you could also generate data such as `sum(application_listAllStockMeter_one_min_rate_per_second)` which would tell you the total number of requests across ***all*** the pods providing the service.